ormondr/Tractor-tutorial/Rfmix.md

 &nbsp;
 &nbsp;

 Cohort genotype data is often released in [VCF format](https://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/), which is the form we start from here.
 Though the human genome is diploid, sequencing/genotyping technology can only capture information regarding the genotypes that are present but not their orientation; e.g. the haplotype.
 We therefore don't know which allele is on which strand of the chromosome.
-The purpose of statistical phasing is to recover the configuration of alleles across a chromosome, as the diagram shows:

-Notice that each entry is separated with slash (e.g. `0/1`), and that means the VCF file is unphased.
-By performing phasing, we will figure out the most likely configuration of allele positions.
-After performing the following steps, we should get a phased VCF file, with the slash substituted by a vertical bar (e.g. `1|0`) which indicates that the data is phased.

 &nbsp;